Timberborn-Modding-Central/TimberAPI_Docs/documentation/getting_started/making_mods/index.md

 1. Create a new .net standard 2.1 code project
 1. Add the nuget package `TimberAPI`.
 [Visual studio guide](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio), [Rider guide](https://www.jetbrains.com/help/rider/Using_NuGet.html)

+`TimberAPI` depends on the bepinex nuget package repository.
+You might need to add this as a source `https://nuget.bepinex.dev/v3/index.json`.

 To bind your custom classes to Timberborn's dependency container create a class that inherits the `IConfigurator` interface.
 Then using the `Configure()` method you can bind the classes.
 The Configurator class will laso need an `[Configurator]` attribute, so TimberAPI knows where the Configurator is used.
 See [Dependency injection](/../dependency_injection/)